 Supervision for trainees and associates working towards licensure in CA, NY, and NC (currently full)

-- I currently do not accept insurance, but am willing to write a superbill for you to submit to your insurance company for out of network services
+- I do not submit claims for insurance.
+If needed, I can write a superbill for you to submit to your insurance company for reimbursement.

-- Employee Assistance Programs (EAP): I am a provider for Claremont EAP , Empathia EAP, and Sutter EAP.
+- Employee Assistance Programs (EAP): I am a provider for Claremont EAP and Empathia EAP.
 Request services through your employer’s EAP.